kuszmaul/graveyard/README.md

 ![Insertion With Reserve time](plots/reserved-insert-time.svg)

-Find is about the same.
-It's surprising that the vector instructions in `Google` don't seem to matter much.  `Facebook` is the fasted for large tables, likely because of its strategy to have only one cache miss in most cases.
+Here we've vectorized the ``find` peration: `graveyard` (written as `tombstone`) and `Facebook` are fast at successful find (probably because of a single cache miss in most cases).
+Surprisingly the non-vectorized `OLP` is about the same speed as `Google`.
+The non-vectorized `graveyard` was slower, so the vectorization makes a difference.

 ![Successful find time](plots/found-time.svg)

-For unsucessful find, here the `Google` vector instructions seem to help.
+For unsucessful find, here the `Google` organization seems to help.
+ * `OLP` is slow (probably because it's not vectorized).
-`Facebook` is slow in this case: probably because it needs one cache miss to process 14 elements, whereas `Google` can process an average of 32 elements in the first cache miss.
+ * `Facebook` and `graveyard` are slower than `Google`, probably because they need one cache miss to process 14 elements, whereas `Google` can process an average of 32 elements in the first cache miss.

 ![Unsuccessful find time](plots/notfound-time.svg)